CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

     # Process the samples in parallel using all CPU cores
     export VarscanMpileup2snp_ExtraParams="--min-var-freq 0.90"
     cat sampleDirectories.txt | xargs -n 1 -P $numCores prepSamples.sh reference/NC_011149.fasta

+Step 6 - Remove abnormal SNPs

+	# Find regions with abnormal number of SNPs and remove SNPs in these regions.
+	# Also remove SNPs located in the beginning and end regions of contigs.
+	snp_filter.py

 Step 6 - Combine the SNP positions across all samples into the SNP list file::